flexgp/donkey_ge/README.md

 `donkey_ge` prints some information to `stdout` regarding `settings` and search progress for each iteration, see `donkey_ge.py:print_stats`.

-The output files have each generation on a row, and each individual separated by a `,`.
+The output files have each generation as a list element, and each individual separated by a `,`.
 They are written to:
 ```
 donkey_ge_*_fitness_values.json
 donkey_ge_*_length_values.json